APLMOOC/APLMOOC/docs/course/ch7/part7.md

 :EndNamespace
 ```

-Note that the tradfn in `Fetch.aplf` did not use the `∇` function delimiters, these are not necessary when storing functions in `.aplf` files, since there is no ambiguity where the function begins and ends.
+A function stored in an `.aplf` file needs no `∇` delimiters, since the file boundary shows where the function begins and ends.

 The directory structure is now as follows.